Last updated September 2016

 Assessment decision sent to parents

 The pass mark is set to select 21% of Kent children and may vary from year to year.
 This variation does not mean that the test varies in standard.
-Kent County Council is setting a new test structure for 2015 entry.
-Latest details here.
+Kent County Council set a new test structure for 2015 entry explained in the Test Specification above, and some of the articles whose links are provided at the beginning of this article.

 Consult the article on In Year Admissions if you are looking for a new grammar school at other times.